Va1ord/Code-Marathon-5-days/README.md

 Oh, right - you can't comment on this.
 Good night.
 I think it would be more interesting to work with Telegram bots due to the latest update.
 See you soon
+Some bot concepts have become very popular on Telegram.
+(I can tell you more if you're interested)

   First day - Сarts.
 So, the first marathon project has been completed!